ossf/scorecard-action/README.md

 ```
 ## Verifying the Authenticity and Integrity of Scorecard Results

-Here is a brief steps involved in how scorecard validates the authenticity and integrity of the results it produces.
+This diagram illustrates how Scorecard validates the authenticity and integrity of the results it produces.

 ```mermaid
 sequenceDiagram